 Building a new home is an exciting time – especially if you’ve got a growing family.
 But there are lots of things that can easily be overlooked when choosing a floor plan suitable for family living.
-So if you’re planning to build a family home, here are a few key points worth considering before you start building.
+So if you’re planning to build a home, here are a few key points worth considering before you start building.

+When reviewing your floor plan, think about where the kids’ bedrooms are.
 Try to position the kids’ rooms away from areas that may become noisy.
 Families often choose to locate children’s bedrooms towards the back of the home – away from the front door, traffic noise and cars pulling into the driveway.
 And if you like to entertain, make sure you keep the baby’s room away from entertaining areas.

 When you have kids, you spend a lot of time in the laundry – so it pays to make it as user-friendly and functional as possible.
 Allow ample bench space for folding clothes, and add as much storage as you can for things like extra towels and blankets.
 It will never go unused!
-If possible, try to allocate an area for a retractable drying rack.
-They are so handy!
+If possible, try to allocate an area for a retractable drying rack -hey are so handy!

 If space allows, try to incorporate additional storage in your garage.
 It’s the perfect place to keep all the kids’ extra bits and pieces, like sporting equipment and shoes.
 Consider creating a space in the garage where each child can have their own locker.
 It’s a great way to help them stay organised!